FabioScielzoOrtiz/Estadistica4all.github.io/Notebooks/Linear Regression/Linear Regression in Python and R.md

  ***¿ Why are the variance of the coefficient estimators important ?***

-The standard deviation of the coefficient estimators indicates how much the estimations of the coefficients deviate/vary, in mean, when the model is re-trained using many different samples.
+The standard deviation of beta coefficient estimators indicates how much the estimations of the coefficients deviate/vary, in mean, when the model is re-trained using many different samples of the predictors and response variable.

-Suppose many samples are obtained, and with each of them a linear regression model is trained.
-Then, we get many estimations of the model coefficients, one with each sample.
+Suppose many samples of the predictors and response are obtained, and with each of them a linear regression model is trained.
+Then, we get many estimations of the model beta coefficients, one with each sample.

 Then  $\hspace{0.1cm}\sqrt{\widehat{Var}(\widehat{\beta}_j)}\hspace{0.1cm}$  indicates how much
-$\hspace{0.1cm}\hat{\beta_j}\hspace{0.1cm}$ varies, in mean, from one sample to another.
+$\hspace{0.1cm}\widehat{\beta_j}\hspace{0.1cm}$ varies, in mean, from one sample to another.